pyHi-M/traceratops/docs/source/contribute/how_to_document.md

   sphinx-argparse
   ```

-6. inside the doc `conf.py` file, mock the code dependancies:
+6. inside the doc `conf.py` file, mock the code dependencies:

   *If you generate documentation via `sphinx-apidoc` or `sphinx-argparse`, the code will be compiled in order to extract the useful information for the doc in the code.
 The mock system, thanks to the `autodoc_mock_imports` variable, allows you to ignore external import instructions in the code when building the documentation.*